 Outcomes

 The refactoring was completed on schedule with zero downtime.
-More importantly, we agreed on conventions and diagrams for role assignments that everyone in the enterprise could replicate, and we established a sustainable foundation for permission management going forward.
+More importantly, we agreed on conventions and a diagram of role assignments that everyone in the enterprise could replicate.
+It was a simple and stable foundation for permission management going forward.

 Role assignments for DEV and PROD databases differed slightly, but they abided by a few simple guidelines.